Jenia-Jeba/ETL-pipeline---Azure/README.md

 •	Show cost on world map

-•	Plot the graph by total salary per country and give a percentage break up
+•	Plot the graph by total salary per country and give a percentage break up using pie chart, and

-•	Cost of each department per country, and

-•	Find out average maximum in salary in each department.
+•	Find out average, minimum and maximum in salary in each department using bar graph.

 ![image](https://github.com/Jenia-Jeba/ETL-pipeline---Azure/assets/39514905/89373946-e41f-4c21-98f6-5d69f59e5846)